luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 DepthAI has either a 96-pixel (default) or 191-pixel disparity search (when Extended Disparity is enabled) and either a full-pixel (default) or sub-pixel matching with precision of 32 sub-pixel steps (when Sub-Pixel Disparity is enabled), resulting in a maximum theoretical depth precision of:
 :code:`191 * 32 = 6,112`.
-However sub-pixel and extended disparity are not yet supported simultaneously, but should be available in the near future (`Pull Request <https://github.com/luxonis/depthai-python/pull/347>`__), so the maximum depth precision is currently 3,072 depth steps.
+However sub-pixel and extended disparity are not yet supported simultaneously, but should be available in the near future (`Pull Request <https://github.com/luxonis/depthai-python/pull/347>`__).
 More information on the disparity depth modes are below:

 #.
 Default (96-pixel disparity search): 96 depth steps
 #.
 Extended Disparity (191-pixel disparity search): 191 depth steps
 #.
 Subpixel Disparity (32 sub-pixel steps): 96 depth steps * 32 subpixel depth steps = 3,072 depth steps.
 #.
 LR-Check Disparity: with disparity run in both directions for allowing recentering of the depth.

+Keep in mind the disparity and depth are inversely related.
+As disparity decreases, depth increases exponentially depending on baseline and focal length.
+Meaning, if the disparity value is close to zero, then small variations in depth generate great depth differences.
+Similarly, if disparity value is big, then small variations in depth do not generate depth differences.

+Also note that depth accuracy decreases as distance increases.
+This is due to the fact that when an object is further away, the distance between stereo cameras (baseline) becomes negligible.
+This is essentially the same as if the two stereo cameras were moved closer and closer together, until only one camera, with no depth perception, would remain.

 See :ref:`this <Currently configurable blocks>` table for more information about stereo modes.